asyncins/aiowebsocket/README.md

 ```

-# Usage(wss)
+# wss

-The relationship between WSS and WS is just like

-HTTPS and HTTP.
+The relationship between WSS and WS is just like HTTPS and HTTP.
 If you need to use the WSS protocol

-you only need to add SSL = True when connecting:
+just need to add SSL = True when connecting:

 ```
 import asyncio